thatpeterwhite/okcoders-final-project/README.md

 This project represents a project I put together for the course.

 This website is constructed using Bootstrap 3.5 and is fully responsive.
-It utilizies a Navbar, Dropdowns, Carousel, and Accordion collapse components.
+It utilizes a Navbar menu across the top.
+Dropdown options can be viewed by clicking on the "Serve" or "My Profile" menu buttons.
+A Carousel component rotates a series of three images with captions.
+Accordion collapse components expand and hide text and link options at the bottom of the page with each of the "Learn More" links.